Frequently Asked Questions

 Yes!
 Many students progress directly into the MSN from the BSN while at Kramer School of Nursing.

 The MSN with emphasis in Nursing Education is 33 credit hours in length.
-The MSN with emphasis in Nursing Administration requires 6 hours of prerequisite courses, followed by 39 credit hours of coursework towards the degree.
-The MSN with MBA option is structured so that you may earn your MSN with emphasis in Nursing Administration before, during, or after the MBA.
-The joint degree is 63 credit hours in length.
+The MSN with emphasis in Nursing Leadership requires 6 hours of prerequisite courses, followed by 39 credit hours of coursework towards the degree.

 Every MSN student is also required to take a 3-credit-hour basic or general statistics course (no lab required) before enrolling in the Advanced Nursing Research course.
 This is a course requirement, not a barrier to entry into the program.
 Students who have not taken such a course may do so after starting the MSN program.
 If you’ve successfully taken that course in your undergraduate experience, that course will likely fulfill the course requirement.